 Take advantage of the sunlight hours

-So, hop on the saddle before work in the morning and go for a quick spin.
+So, hop in the saddle before work in the morning and go for a quick spin.
 If you’re not a morning person, take advantage of your break to go and refresh your body and mind with a bike ride.
-It’ll be a welcome break!

 Prepare for riding in the dark